-G3’s Ion 12 is a great binding and a mainstay of my backcountry quiver.
-I’ve been on my two current pairs for the las two and a half seasons with about 200 days total, vertical averages about 4k per day.
-They can handle what I dish out and that’s lots of abuse.
+The G3 Ion 12 Binding can handle what I dish out and that’s lots of abuse.
 Being made of metal really helps add to the strength level.
-With no broken plastic parts it raises my confidence level to go get it done in the hills.
+With no broken plastic parts, it raises my confidence level to go get it done in the hills.

-One of my favorite features of the binding is the heel risers.
+One of my favorite features of the G3 Ion 12 Binding is the heel risers.
 They are made of metal which adds to the durability factor.
 Instead of being a twist mechanism like some other bindings the Ions flip into place and stack to maximize height on the steeper ascents.

 Another favorite feature is the toe stopper that helps you position you boot more easily when stepping into the binding.
 This makes getting it the binding a breeze on the flats and really helps when you’re putting on the binding somewhere scary.